-Allan Hancock College (AHC) assures the clarity, accuracy, and integrity of information when it communicates its mission, learning outcomes, educational programs, student support services, and accreditation status to students, prospective students, college personnel, the public, and other organizations through the AHC catalog (IC01-01).
-AHC relies primarily on web-based content to provide clear, accurate, and complete information (IC01-02).
-The AHC Web Services Committee ensures accurate website information through meetings where committee members review new website content, study usage analytics, consider changes to increase accessibility, and ensure webpages are up-to-date, user friendly, and ADA compliant (IC01-03).
+Allan Hancock College assures the clarity, accuracy, and integrity of information when it communicates its mission, learning outcomes, educational programs, student support services, and accreditation status to students, prospective students, college personnel, the public, and other organizations through the college catalog (IC01-01).
+Hancock relies primarily on web-based content to provide clear, accurate, and complete information (IC01-02).
+The Web Services Committee ensures accurate website information through meetings where committee members review new website content, study usage analytics, consider changes to increase accessibility, and ensure webpages are up-to-date, user friendly, and ADA compliant (IC01-03).
 In addition, new web content is vetted through the web content coordinator who relays substantial new content to the Public Affairs and Communications Department prior to publishing.
 The website contains updated board documents, the college catalog, accreditation information, learning outcomes, the college calendar.
-To communicate and highlight new programs, successes, and student achievements, AHC utilizes news releases (IC01-04) and social media channels (IC01-05).
+To communicate and highlight new programs, successes, and student achievements, Hancock utilizes news releases (IC01-04) and social media channels (IC01-05).

-The Human Resources department communicates policies, job descriptions, and other information on the Human Resources website ($\underline{IC01-06}$).
-To ensure broad community knowledge of college programs and services, the Community News Magazine is distributed annually throughout the college service area ($\underline{IC01-07}$).
+The Human Resources department communicates policies, job descriptions, and other information on the Human Resources website (IC01-06).
+To ensure broad community knowledge of college programs and services, the Community News Magazine is distributed annually throughout the college service area (IC01-07).